 The story of Wal-Mart's rise is the stuff of legend.
-The cover of the company's 1972 annual featured the locations of its 51 stores in five states: Arkansas, Louisiana, Kansas, Oklahoma, and Missouri.
-Today, there are 1,500 stores in eight countries.
-In 1972, Sam Walton wrote that there were 2,300 employees in the Wal-Mart world.
-Today, there are 1.6 million associates.
-During that time, the company has increased more than 1,000 times in value -- growing from a $195 million micro cap to a $200 billion global leader.
-Along the way, investors realized 23% compounded annual growth.
+The cover of the company's 1972 annual report featured the locations of its 51 stores in five states: Arkansas, Louisiana, Kansas, Oklahoma, and Missouri.
+Today, there are 1,500 stores -- in eight countries!
+In 1972, Sam Walton totaled 2,300 employees in the Wal-Mart world.
+Today, there are 1.8 million associates.
+Since the early 1970s, the company has increased more than 1,000 times in value -- growing from a $195 million micro cap to a $200 billion global leader.

 Impressive?
 Quite.
 Amazing?
 Certainly.
 Reproducible?
 Absolutely.

-So, then, how could investors have known way back when that Wal-Mart was a Rule Breaking growth stock?
+So, then, how did they do it?
+How could investors have known way back when that Wal-Mart was a Rule Breaking growth stock?

 Clues to use

-Three traits jumped out at me while flipping through the Wal-Mart annual:
+Three traits jumped out at me while I flipped through the pages of the Wal-Mart annual: